-What To Do On Father’s Day When You Don’t Have A Father of Your Own
+What To Do On Father's Day If You Don't Have A Dad

 I haven’t had a father since 2007.
 My dad was a controlling man, a toxic man, an abusive man, a mentally disturbed man — and he probably still is.
 I’ve just removed myself to a point where I don’t have to be a witness to it anymore.